dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     I found the original public domain robot on `openclipart, posted by johnny_automatic <http://openclipart.org/detail/1654/robot-by-johnny_automatic>`_.

-Reddit, the popular internet community, had 71,435,935 unique visitors last month, with over 2,360,783 people logged in [#stats]_.
+Reddit, the insanely popular internet community, had 71,435,935 unique visitors last month, with over 2,360,783 people logged in [#stats]_.

 I say people - but it turns out that not all of the denizens of Reddit are human.
 There are also 'bots.
-Lots and lots of them.
+Lots and lots of bots.
 How many?
 No-one really knows. [#bots]_

 This is an interesting and somewhat shadowy facet of the otherwise very public reddit community, so I thought I'd take a closer look...

-What is a reddit bot?
+What *is* a reddit bot?
 ---------------------------

 .. image:: /static/images/private-subreddit.png